Frequently asked questions

 What if it rains?

-If it rains, you may as well be diving as you’re going to get wet!
-A day of rain doesn’t affect the diving conditions here, it has to rain heavily in Rarotonga for a couple of days before the visibility gets poor due to run-off into the lagoon and then the ocean.
-It also clears very quickly too due to us being isolated in a very big area of ocean.
+If it rains, you may as well be diving as you are going to get wet!
+A day of rain does not affect the diving conditions here — it has to rain heavily in Rarotonga for a couple of days before the visibility gets poor due to run-off into the lagoon and then the ocean.
+It also clears very quickly due to our being isolated in a very big area of ocean.

 What about standards of teaching?

-Our top training standards have been recognised and we have been awarded three Certificates of excellence in recent years to acknowledge this, the most recent in August 2010.
+Our top training standards have been recognised and we have been awarded many Certificates of Excellence to acknowledge this.
+We have also been recognised for our “outstanding service to the dive industry”.

 What standard is your rental gear?

 We continually update our rental equipment and service the gear on a regular basis.
-We also do our best to ensure that our customers look after the gear and inspect it so you don't get faulty gear the next day!
-We have analysed O2 clean air, cylinders hydrostatically tested and in date
+We also do our best to ensure that our customers look after the gear and we inspect it so you do not get faulty gear the next day!
+We have analysed O2 clean air, cylinders hydrostatically tested and in date.

 How do you ensure dive safety?

-We always man our boats with a first aid qualified skipper during your dives and have oxygen and first aid on board and our dives are guided as standard so you'll be looked after in the water.
+We always man our boats with a first aid qualified skipper during your dives and have oxygen and first aid on board.
+All our dives are guided so you will be looked after in the water.

 Worried about getting back on the boat?
-We also have a ladder available on request on both boats!
+Fear not — we have a deep, wide ladder for access onto our main boat, Evolution, and also have a ladder available on request for the Mac.